 What Is the One Action a Finance Executive Should Take Today to Start Their Solo Podcast?

 Record a 10-minute test episode today.
 No editing, no publishing.
 Just you and a topic you know well.
+You can start with just a voice note on your phone.
 Listen back and identify two or three delivery habits to fix.
-Then block one recurring two-hour slot per month as your recording day.
-That structure, with batching, is enough to sustain a biweekly solo podcast while running a full-time business.
+Then, once you are confident with your delivery, you can start to draft out your first 12 episodes.

 If you want a clearer picture of whether a solo show fits your firm’s business development goals before you invest in equipment or commit to a format, that’s the conversation The Podcast Consultant has with clients at the start of every engagement.